uber-archive/coding-challenge-tools/README.md

 We believe there is no one-size-fits-all technology.
 Good engineering is also about using the right tool for the right job.
 A big part of what we do is learning new tools and technologies.
-Therefore, feel free to mention in your README how much experience you have with the technical stack you choose, we will take note of that when reviewing your challenge.
+Therefore, feel free to mention in your `README` how much experience you have with the technical stack you choose, we will take note of that when reviewing your challenge.
+Feel free to mention the reason behind your technical choices too.

 Here are some technologies we are more familiar with: